FMMT666/launchpad.py/README.md

       lp.LedCtrlChar( 'a', 3, 2, offsx = xvar )

-    If <blue> is ommited, this methods runs in "Classic" compatibility mode and multiplies the <red> and <green> intensity values with 21, to adapt the old 0..3 range to the new 0..63 one of the "Pro" mode.
+    If <blue> is ommited, this methods runs in "Mk1" compatibility mode and multiplies the <red> and <green> intensity values with 21, to adapt the old 0..3 range to the new 0..63 one of the "Pro" mode.
-    That way, it is compatible to old, existing "Classic" code.
+    That way, it is compatible to old, existing "Mk1" code.

       PARAMS: <char>   one field string to display; e.g.: 'A'
-              <red>    red   LED intensity 0..63 (or 0..3 in "Classic" mode)
+              <red>    red   LED intensity 0..63 (or 0..3 in "Mk1" mode)
-              <green>  green LED intensity 0..63 (or 0..3 in "Classic" mode)
+              <green>  green LED intensity 0..63 (or 0..3 in "Mk1" mode)
-              <blue>   blue  LED intensity 0..63 (omit  for  "Classic" mode)
+              <blue>   blue  LED intensity 0..63 (omit  for  "Mk1" mode)
               <offsx>  x offset of the character on the main, 8x8 matrix (-8..8)
                        Negative is left and positive right.
               <offsy>  no function